isomerpages/pris-test/_about-us/Captains of Lives.md

 permalink: /about-us/captain-of-lives
 description: ""
 ---
 **Our Role as Captains of Lives**

 < We make a real impact> make into text banner using SPS Secondary Graphics

 Our Captains of Lives keep Singapore safe by ensuring the secure custody of inmates in an impartial and humane manner.

 In our pursuit to be an exemplary correctional agency, we maintain the highest standards of order and discipline.
-We also provide customised programmes to achieve the best **rehabilitation** outcomes.
+We also provide [appropriate programmes](/corrections-process/programmes/introduction-to-programmes) to achieve the best **rehabilitation** outcomes.

 We help inmates take ownership of their own rehabilitation, by positively influencing them to **renew** their family bonds and successfully reintegrate into society.